abtion/guidelines/career-development/ladder.md

 ### Level 3

 #### Impactful
-- [ ] Take task from internal meetings to internal acceptance.
+- [ ] Drives tasks from internal meetings and parks them nicely in internal acceptance.

 #### Simple
 - [ ] Capable of prioritizing tasks.
 Avoids getting caught up in unimportant details and focuses on delivering value to the client (avoids bike-shedding).